-- (D) Noncommercial scientific institution requester.
-Any person on behalf of an institution that is not operated on a commercial basis, that is operated solely for the purpose of conducting scientific research whose results are not intended to promote any particular product or industry. - (E) Other requester.
-Any requester who falls outside the above categories. - (ii) Allowable charges- - (A) Commercial use requesters.
-Records shall be provided for the cost of search, duplication, and review (including doing all that is necessary to excise and otherwise prepare records for release) of records.
-Commercial use requesters are not entitled to 2 hours of free search time or 100 pages of duplication. - (B) Media requesters.
-Records shall be provided for the cost of duplication alone, excluding fees for the first 100 pages. - (C) Educational institution requesters.
-Records shall be provided for the cost of duplication alone, excluding fees for the first 100 pages. - (D) Noncommercial scientific institution requesters.
-Records shall be provided for the cost of duplication alone, excluding fees for the first 100 pages. - (E) Other requesters.
-Requesters who do not fit into any of the above categories shall be charged fees that will cover the full direct cost of searching for and duplicating records, except that the first 2 hours of search time and first 100 pages of duplication shall be furnished without charge. - (4) Avoidance of unexpected fees.
-In order to protect requesters from unexpected fees, all requests for records shall state the agreement of the requesters to pay the fees determined in accordance with paragraph (f)(5) of this section or state the upper limit they are willing to pay to cover the costs of processing their requests.
-When the fees for processing requests are estimated by the Internal Revenue Service to exceed that limit, or when requesters have failed to state a limit and the costs are estimated to exceed \$250, and the Internal Revenue Service has not then determined to waive or reduce the fees, a notice shall be sent to the requesters.
-This notice shall-

-- (i) Inform the requester of the estimated costs: - (ii) Extend an offer to the requester to confer with agency personnel in an attempt to reformulate the request in a manner which will reduce the fees and still meet the needs of the requester;

-(iii) If the requester is not amenable to reformulation, which would reduce fees to under \$250, then advance payment shall be required; and
+- requesters are not entitled to two hours of free search time or 100 pages of free duplication. - (B) News media, educational institution, and noncommercial scientific institution requesters.
+Records shall be provided to news media, educational institution, and noncommercial scientific institution requesters for the cost of duplication alone, excluding fees for the first 100 pages. - (C) Other requesters.
+Requesters who do not fit into any of the above categories shall be charged fees that shall cover the full actual direct cost of searching for and duplicating records, except that the first two hours of search time and first 100 pages of duplication shall be furnished without charge.
+Requests from individuals for records about themselves maintained in the IRS's systems of records shall continue to be treated under the fee provisions of the Privacy Act of 1974, which permits fees only for duplication after the first 100 pages are furnished free of charge. - (4) Avoidance of unexpected fees. (i) In order to protect requesters from unexpected fees, all requests for records shall state the agreement of the requesters to pay the fees determined in accordance with paragraph (f)(5) of this section or state the upper limit they are willing to pay to cover the costs of processing their requests. - (ii) When the fees for processing requests are estimated by the IRS to exceed the upper limit agreed to by a requester, or when a requester has failed to state a limit and the costs are estimated to exceed \$250, and the IRS has not then determined to waive or reduce the fees, a notice shall be sent to the requester.
+This notice shall- - (A) Inform the requester of the estimated costs; - (B) Extend an offer to the requester to confer with agency personnel in an attempt to reformulate the request in a manner which shall reduce the fees and still meet the needs of the requester; - (C) If the requester is not amenable to reformulation, which would reduce fees to under \$250, then advance payment of the estimated fees shall be required; and